1995parham-learning/go101/README.md

 ## Logging

-As I said there are two applications for Golang.
+As I said there are mainly two types of applications developed by Golang.
-In the terminal application it is better to use [pterm](https://pterm.sh) to show the logs and other information.
+In the terminal applications, it is better to use [pterm](https://pterm.sh) to show the logs and other information instead of simply printing them.
-In case of the server application [zap](https://github.com/uber-go/zap) is a better choice because it has structure logging, and you can also write the logs on console and syslog at the same time.
+In case of the server applications, [zap](https://github.com/uber-go/zap) is a better choice because it has structure logging, and you can also write the logs on console and syslog at the same time.

+Structure logging increase the search efficiency for when you want to search among your logs on your log aggregation system.

 ## Telemetry